-As described in Section V-B, our optimized adaptive training module updates only 2m + 1 weight values at each step instead of $(2m+1)^d$ weights in complete training.
-Figures 6(a) and 6(b) show the ROC and the execution time for the first 1000 input subsequences received for the complete training and the optimized training, respectively.
-Figure 6(a) shows that the two training schemes have similar numbers of true and false positives, and Figure 6(b) shows that our optimized training method is about 2.5 times faster than the complete training one.
-Note that there is a sudden increase in execution time after about 300-400 time steps for both training methods due to the interleaved execution of workflows.
+As described in Section V-B, the adaptive training module uses an optimization heuristic to update only 2m+1 weight values at each step instead of $(2m+1)^d$ weights in complete training.
+Figures 8(a) and 8(b) show the ROC results and the execution time taken, respectively, for the first 1000 input sub-sequences received for both the complete training and the optimized training cases.
+Figure 8(a) shows that the two training schemes lead to similar numbers of true positives and false positives.
+This shows that the optimization heuristic has little effect on the anomaly detection accuracy.
+Figure 8(b) shows that the optimized training method is about 2.5 times faster than the complete training one.
+It is noted that there is a sudden increase in execution time after about 300 and 400 time steps for both training methods.
+This is due to the introduction of the interleaving workflows into DATAVIEW.